jnehring/didge-lab/README.md

 pip install -r requirements.txt
 ```

 DidgeLab implements the acoustical simulation in Cython.
-Next you need to compile the Cython skript:
+Next you need to compile the Cython skript.
+Depending on your operating system you might need to install additional things in order to run the Cython compiler, you can read the [Cython documentation](https://cython.readthedocs.io/en/latest/src/quickstart/install.html) to find out more:

 ```
 cd cad/cadsd